lightning/bolts/05-onchain.md

 ## Requirements

-When a node sees its own *commitment transaction*:
+When a node sees *its own* commitment transaction:

 1. `to_local` output: A node SHOULD spend this output to a convenient address.
    A node MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the other node's `to_self_delay` field) before spending the output.
-If the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the *commitment transaction* itself.
+If the output is spent (as recommended), the output is *resolved* by the spending transaction, otherwise it is considered *resolved* by the commitment transaction itself.
-2. `to_remote` output: No action required, this output is considered *resolved* by the *commitment transaction* itself.
+2. `to_remote` output: No action required, this output is considered *resolved* by the commitment transaction itself.
 3. HTLCs offered by this node: See "HTLC Output Handling: Our Commitment, Our Offers" below.
 4. HTLCs offered by the other node: See "HTLC Output Handling: Our Commitment, Their Offers" below.